Long-haired character roles portrayed by Actor RYAN OL: headshots, reels, casting card, and CV...

 It is not true that the ‘Trans-Atlantic’ accent is an entirely ' made up ‘ accent, without ‘true native’ speakers.

-However, it is true that a ‘Trans-Atlantic' accent was more commonly oberserved in American actors of the 1930’s – 1950’s, having elite lineages, than in subsequent geneations of American actors, espeically present day actors…
+However, it is true that a ‘Trans-Atlantic' accent was more commonly observed in American actors of the 1930’s – 1950’s, having elite lineages, than in subsequent generations of American actors, especially present day actors…

 First, it is not entirely made up, but was instead evolving at the time the term was phrased by a linguist.
-The accent was evolving amongst ‘upper crust’ social elites on both sides of the Atlantic as technology of steam ship travel and then air travel made transatlantic travel more frequent.
+The accent was evolving amongst ‘upper crust’ social elites on 'both sides of the Atlantic' (meaning New England in America and England in the U.K.) as technology of steam ship travel and then air travel made transatlantic travel more frequent.
 Jet age travel resulted in whole new generations of the social elites to exist living simultaneously on both sides of the Atlantic (and elsewhere) for multiple months every year.
-Typically these lifesytels were characterised by social and business interactions amongst elite community members frequently living in more than one place, for example, London and New York.
-Assimilation of a clean and clear accent devoid of pronunciation isiosyncracies, attained it’s owned social status, indicating a person was no longer limited to living in one location.
+Typically these lifestyles were characterized by social and business interactions amongst elite community members frequently living in more than one place, for example, London and New York.
+Assimilation of a clean and clear accent devoid of pronunciation idiosyncrasies, attained it’s owned social status, indicating a person was no longer limited to living in one location.

-RYAN OL: Actor and Writer: Professional Credits and Social Media Links
+RYAN OL: Actor and Writer: TV & Film: Acting & Writing Credits and Social Media Links